 If you come to the campus for the first time and are having trouble finding where you need to go call the Campus Escort Service at (216) 687-2020.

 You will need to apply for Financial Aid as soon as you plan on attending CSU.
 Our office is not able to assist in the financial aid application process except for ASL interpreters needed for a meeting or to offer computers with assistive technology that the forms can be filled out on at the campus.
 You can apply for financial aid through FAFSA’s Website.
 CSU’s Financial Aid Department has a great website that describes how the FAFSA process works and their webpages have information about other financial assistance that you may be eligible for.

 For academic advising you will need to visit the advising office of the department of your major.
 If you are unsure of which office you need to visit for advising visit the Determining your Advising Office page.
 If you have questions about how your disability will effect different aspects of a course or need to request an accommodation please set up a meeting with one of our counselors.

-In the state of Ohio the Bureau of Vocational Rehabilitation (BVR) and the Bureau of Services for the Visually Impaired (BSVI) provide services to students making the transition from high school to college.
+In the state of Ohio Opportunities for Ohioans with Disabilities (OOD) provide vocational rehabilitation services to students making the transition from high school to college.
 They also provide vocational rehabilitation for people who become disabled later in life.
 The assistance they provide is for training programs, like a University, and for high and low tech aids to assist a person in their vocational endeavors’.
-For more information call 1-866-325-0026 or visit BVR and BSVI Regional Office contact list.
+For more information call 1-866.325.0026 or visit BVR and BSVI Regional Office contact list.
 For more information on BVR programs visit BVR and BSVI’s website.